kadamiec/vscode-salesforce-query-editor/README.md

 ## How to Open Window Mode

  - File -> Preferences -> Settings
- - Type SOQL in the search bar
+ - Type "Salesforce Query Editor" in the search bar
  - Look for Window Mode and click on the checkbox

  Now every time you open the extension, using any of the three methods listed above, it will be opened in a separate window.
 This way users that have multiple monitors can  have a better experience while developing as the extension will not take any space of their editor.